aattea14/latin102/translation1.md

 Write a dictionary entry (nominative singular, genitive singular, gender) for Dexamenum, then identify the form Dexamenum.
 Dexamenus, Dexameni, m.
 Deamenum is masculine accusative singular (FIXED)

 Write a dictionary entry (nominative singular, genitive singular, gender) for Deianiram, then identify the form Deianiram.
 Deianira, Deianirae, f.
-Deianiram accusative singular (FIXED)
+Deianiram accusative feminine singular (FIXED)

 Identify the form abesset, and explain why it is this tense and mood. imperfect 3rd person singular active subjunctive.
-This form was chosen because the action is not yet completed and in a certain circumstance. ❌
+The subjunctive was used because there is an emphasis of circumstance in the temporal clause.
+The imperfect was used because it is part of the secondary sequence and occurs in the past. ❌ (FIXED?)

 Identify the form uenisset, and explain why it is this tense and mood. active subjunctive pluperfect 3rd person singular.
-This form was chosen because the action has been completed in the past. ❌
+This form was chosen because it is in the secondary clause which occured earlier than the independent clause. ❌ (FIXED?)

 Identify the form pollicitus est. What dictionary form would you look under to find this verb? polliceor, passive, "to promise", deponent verb